NotLe0n/tMLAPIs/README.md

 # TMLAPIS

+# OUTDATED README!
+QUERIES AND RESPONSES HAVE CHANGED!
+NAVIGATE THE MENU IN ROOT ('http://127.0.0.1:8000/')

 TMLAPIS provides useful tModLoader json apis for making dynamic websites.
 This API was made by [@NotLe0n](https://github.com/NotLe0n) and [@bafto](https://github.com/bafto)

 ## Usage